-Do you want to know more about H&M's sustainable cotton sourcing?
+Do you want to know more about H&M Group's sustainable cotton sourcing?
 Harsha is willing to answer your questions.Contact Harsha Vardhan

-Hennes & Mauritz AB (H&M) is a front-runner when it comes to sourcing sustainable cotton.
-At the moment H&M uses Better Cotton, Organic Cotton and recycled cotton, for a total of 43% of all their cotton use.
+H&M Group is a front-runner when it comes to sourcing sustainable cotton.
+At the moment H&M Group uses Better Cotton, Organic Cotton and recycled cotton, for a total of 43% of all their cotton use.
 Their ultimate goal is to source 100% sustainable by 2020.

 Harsha admits that the journey towards a sustainable cotton supply chain can sometimes be challenging.
 "The first two years of sourcing Better Cotton we didn’t meet our targets, as our suppliers and market conditions were not ready to work without a premium.
 It required patience and perseverance, but now suppliers understand that this is the future of apparel business and they will also benefit from being part of this journey.
 Sometimes it is fine not to meet short-term targets, in order to fulfil long-term vision.
 This was a very big learning for us."